 Pros of Weekly Payroll

-- A large number of employees enjoy getting paid every week, and also it keeps a patterned movement of money reaching into their bank accounts that can make it easier to budget household finances.
+- A large number of employees enjoy getting paid every week.
+And also, it keeps a patterned movement of money reaching into their bank accounts.
+This makes it easier to budget household finances.
 In situations when an hourly employee works overtime, they are paid for those extra hours sooner preferably than having to pause two weeks or even till the end of the month to get the extra money.
 That can be particularly helpful if the weekly schedule alters significantly.

 - For instance, if an employee manages to reach 65 hours one week and only 25 hours the next week, this method is helpful to have that extra overtime pay way before heading into the lighter schedule week.
 If the user recommend weekly payroll, then this could be considered as high employee happiness.

 - On the user’s end, calculating overtime is an honest process, especially when there is hourly employees on staff.
 Since the pay period tallies with the work week, it becomes much easier to calculate any additional pay.
 With monthly pay periods, the first and last week of the month is typically partial weeks, which can hamper the calculations.
 Weekly pay periods also make it smoother to comprehend when timecards or time reports are payable.

 - In this method, the payable date remains the same every week as the user will run payroll on the same day each week.
 Whereas, on a monthly inventory, the cut-off for turning in pay may vary from one month to the next depending on end of the month.

 Read Also: How to Fix QuickBooks Error Code 80040408?